 2) Extrusion cutting, spiral chip removal slot tap:

-The taper core of spiral chip removal slot tap is very thin, which is the most vulnerable part of tap design.
+The taper core of the spiral chip removal slot tap is very thin, making it the most vulnerable part of the tap design.
+To avoid breakage, the speed should be 30% to 40% lower compared to that of a straight chip removal slot tap.

 3) Pull out cutting